himanshilalwani/ait-expense-tracker/README.md

 ![list](documentation/home.png)

+/add-wallet - page to allow users to add a wallet

-/budget - budgets page to create a budget and track expenses for that budget
+/budgets - budgets page to create a budget and track expenses for that budget

 ![list](documentation/budget.png)

+/add-budget - page to allow users to add a budget

 /expenses - expenses page to check expenses for a day and see the visualization

 ![list](documentation/expenses.png)

+/add-expense - page to allow users to add an expense

 ## Site map